-Nelson Mandela: The Official Exhibition Learning Resources TIMELINE
+Supporting cultural education, endorsed by Arts Council England

+THE OFFICIAL EXHIBITION

 The Freedom Charter is drawn up

 The Congress Alliance, made up of the ANC and other anti-apartheid groups, draw up the Charter declaring 'South Africa belongs to all who live in it'.
 Its demands endure and go on to inspire many principles of South Africa's post-apartheid constitution.

 National Women's Day

 20,000 women march on the Union buildings in Pretoria, on 9 August, to protest against Strijdom's proposal to extend the pass laws to include women.
 The women fail to prevent the introduction of the law but 9 August later becomes an established public holiday in South Africa.

 Nelson and Evelyn Mandela divorce

 Nelson Mandela and Winnie Madikizela marry

 They have two daughters together.